Rate of Return: Average Isn’t Real

 From this chart, you’ll notice that only about 15 years out of the 97 periods show real annual returns over 10%.
 However, about 27 times, your luck would have been a 3% or lower annual real return.

-Viewing Annual Real Returns with the Practical Lens of Taxes, Inflation, Dividends, Management Fees and Transaction Costs
+Viewing the Annual Return with the Practical Lens of Taxes, Inflation Rate, Dividends, Management Fees and Transaction Costs

 Let’s take it one step further.
 This second Crestmont chart follows the annual real rate of return of an individual investor’s actual experience.
-These returns account for taxation, the reinvestment of dividends, and the impacts of transaction costs, management fees, and inflation, using the figures here.
+Accounting for taxation, the reinvestment of dividends, and the impacts of transaction costs, management fees, and adjusting for inflation, using the figures here.

 The second major influence in your experience of returns is inflation.
-Inflation has a sneaky way of reducing your returns by making them less valuable.
-In a year that you received a 3% return, but inflation was also 3%, your experience of those returns was 0%, concerning what those dollars could actually do for you.
+Inflation is related to the time value of many as it eats into your returns by reducing your purchasing power.
+In a year that you received a 3% return, but the inflation rate was also 3%, your experience of those returns was 0%, concerning what those dollars could actually do for you.

 Dividends, on the other hand, improve your performance.
 Dividends would actually increase your returns based on the dividend rate of your investment, with some years providing higher dividends than others.